AriESQ/CrostiniTips/README.md

 At this point you have a pretty powerful setup.
 You can start/stop create/delete default LXC containers from this UI.
 From the desktop you can right-click (Alt-click) on the Terminal application, to choose which LXC container to connect to.

+## Manually Running Additional containers

 # Running custom LXC containers.
-There are several places where ou can download pre-made LXC images, and run them directly.
+There are several places where you can download pre-made LXC images, and run them directly.
 This requires placing a lot of trust in a third party that nothing malicious has slipped into those images.
 A user can also build their own LXC images using a variety of tools.

 Historically the tool to use was [lxc-templates](https://github.com/lxc/lxc-templates), which is available in most distributions' package manager.
 Presently, the LXC project recommends using [distrobuilder](https://github.com/lxc/distrobuilder)